Image

 This award recognizes a nonprofit group that has made a significant contribution to Southern Arizona.
 In 2024 special emphasis will be noted to those organizations who are making social impact in our local community.
 We define social impact as having a positive effect on people and communities that happens as a result of an action, activity, project, program or policy.
 The winner in this category will demonstrate how they improved the quality of life for the individuals they serve specifically over the last year through their programs, services, and effective management.
 Organizations must also show how they provide an excellent work environment and culture for their employees, as well as stay current with emerging trends in their field of work.
 Successful candidates will explain how their contributions positively impact the local economy, and how they communicate their success to the general public.
 Please be very concise and specific when answering the questions, as your submission is being compared against all other entrants in this category.

-• Employer/Employee Development (Sponsorship Available) (1)
+• Gibson Employer/Employee Development

 This award is given to a company that demonstrates leadership and can be considered a best practice in creating, offering and advancing internships, externships, tuition reimbursement programs and/or work-based learning programs.
 All companies have a shared responsibility to further develop the skills of their employees and these businesses are the true champions for people in today’s challenging and complex labor market.